-Free hands-on sessions are available for staff at GSTT and KCH to help you improve your skills in finding and understanding evidence.
-Staff from SLAM should contact their Library and Knowledge Services for equivalent training.
-King's College Hospital Staff also have access to training sessions at the PRUH (search Information Skills on Kwiki for more details).
+Free hands-on webinar sessions are available for staff at GSTT and KCH to help you improve your skills in finding and understanding evidence.
+Please note these are in a webinar format.
+Staff from SLAM should contact their Library and Knowledge Services to check the status of equivalent training.
+King's College Hospital Staff also have access to training sessions via the PRUH team (search Information Skills on Kwiki for more details and to see the latest options).

 GSTT and KCH staff can: